-Tarangire National Park is a fantastic destination for wildlife enthusiasts as it houses diverse species of plant, animal, and birdlife.
-Here, herds of elephants are commonly spotted as they have the largest population in the park.
-While leopards reside in densely wooded areas, sneaky lions and grazing buffaloes are often seen inside the park.
-Other residents of Tarangire include giraffes, cheetahs, waterbucks, impala, eland, olive baboon, vervet monkeys, and many more.
-In certain regions of the park, visitors can stumble upon the endangered wild dogs as well.
+Tarangire National Park is a fantastic destination for wildlife enthusiasts, as it houses diverse species of plants, animals, and birds.
+In this park, people commonly spot herds of Elephants, as they constitute the largest population.
+While Leopards reside in densely wooded areas, visitors often see sneaky Lions and grazing Buffaloes inside the park.
+Other residents of Tarangire include Giraffes, Cheetahs, Waterbucks, Impala, Elands, Olive Baboons, Vervet Monkeys, and many more.
+In certain regions of the park, visitors can stumble upon endangered wild dogs as well.

-Birding is one of the most sought-out activities in Tarangire, with over 500 bird species making the park their home.
-Some of the well-known bird species found in the national park are Ashy starling, African hoopoe, long-tailed fiscal, red-bellied parrot, Tawny eagle, and more.
+Birding is one of the most sought-after activities in Tarangire, with over 500 bird species making the park their home.
+Some of the well-known bird species found in the national park are the Ashy Starling, African Hoopoe, Long-tailed Fiscal, Red-bellied Parrot, Tawny Eagle, and more.
 When it comes to plant life, Tarangire thrives in Africa’s baobab and acacia trees.

 Tarangire National Park is ideal for those looking to participate in exhilarating activities in Africa.
-Visitors can enjoy game drives, walking safaris, learn about tracking animals, soar above the park on a hot air balloon ride and head out for night drives to look for nocturnal creatures.
+Visitors can enjoy game drives and walking safaris, learn about tracking animals, soar above the park on a hot air balloon ride, and head out for night drives to look for nocturnal creatures.

 The best time to visit Tarangire

-Late June to October are the months that mark the dry season and is the best time to visit the park.
+Late June to October are the months that mark the dry season and are the best times to visit the park.
 During this season, the wildlife remains active since Tarangire serves as the main source of water.
 Various animals head to rivers and other waterholes, offering excellent wildlife viewing opportunities.
-The wet season, from November to May, witnesses animals migrating or moving out of the park which makes wildlife spotting less rewarding.
+The wet season, from November to May, witnesses animals migrating or moving out of the park, which makes wildlife spotting less rewarding.